Alfred Brown (missionary): Work as archdeacon, death of son

-Brown's work as a missionary flourished throughout the 1840s.
-He travelled widely throughout his archdeaconry often spending several weeks away from home as he visited Maori villages throughout the Bay of Plenty and Taupo regions.
+Decline of mission, death of wife, remarriage

 However, as conditions changed in the 1850s with increasing immigration, the influence of the missionaries began to decline.
 Charlotte died on 12 November 1855 in Auckland at the age of 59.
-She is buried in St Stephen's Churchyard, Parnell.
+She is buried in St Stephen's churchyard, Parnell.

-Brown's daughter, Celia, married Rev. John Kinder in December 1859.
+Brown's daughter, Celia, married Rev. John Kinder on 15 December 1859.
 Brown himself remarried on 18 February 1860, to Christina Johnston, sister of Wellington Supreme Court Judge Alexander Johnston.

+Later life and death

 Although most of Brown's converts drifted away after the battles of Gate Pa and Te Ranga in 1864, he still considered himself to be a missionary.
-He and Christina purchased 17 acres of land around the Te Papa mission station from the CMS in 1873, renaming the property "The Elms", by which name it is still known today.
+He and Christina purchased 17 acres of land around the Te Papa mission station from the CMS in 1873, renaming the property "The Elms", by which name it is known today.

 Alfred Nesbit Brown died on 7 September 1884.
 He is buried in the mission cemetery, Tauranga, with his second wife Christina, who died on 26 June 1887.

+Brown's house remained in his second wife's family, including Duff Maxwell, for several generations.
+The Elms (Te Papa Tauranga) has been preserved and is open to the public.